seenu-21/car-and-bike-rental-website/README.md

 # Technologies Used!

-HTML,CSS,BOOTSTRAP AND JS.

-# Features!

-1.Registration and Login: Forms for users to create an account and log in, 2.Search Filters: Allow users to filter vehicles by type (car/bike), brand, price range, and availability, 3.Booking Form: Collect user information (name, contact details, pickup location, etc.) and reservation details, 4.Vehicle Management: Admins can add, edit, or delete vehicle listings.
+HTML,CSS,JS,ANGULAR AND MYSQL WITH NODE.JS

+## 📊 Features

+**User Registration and Login:**
+- Forms for users to create an account and log in securely.

+**Search Filters:**
+- Filter vehicles by type (Car/Bike), brand, price range, and availability to quickly find what suits the user’s needs.

+**Booking Form:**
+- Collects user details such as name, contact info, pickup location, and preferred booking dates.

+**Vehicle Management (Admin Panel):**
+- Admins can add new vehicles, edit existing listings, or remove vehicles from the platform.

+**SQL Analytics (Backend):**
+- MySQL queries provide insights on popular vehicles and peak rental times for admin reporting.

+**Responsive Design:**
+- Clean and user-friendly UI optimized for mobile and desktop devices.

+**Angular Frontend (Enhanced Version):**
+- Modular Angular components with service-based architecture to support scalable development.

+**RESTful API (Node.js Backend):**
+- Express.js routes handle vehicle data and booking records, connected to a MySQL database.

 # License!